Laron Williams

-Laron Ronald Williams (1949 – July 7, 1985) was an American serial killer.
+Laron Ronald Williams (October 5, 1948 – July 7, 1985) was an American serial killer.
 Originally convicted in the 1977 murder of a prostitute in Nashville, Tennessee and suspected in at least two similar killings, Williams later escaped from prison and murdered a police officer and a priest within days of one another in 1981.
 He was separately sentenced to death for both murders, but was killed by fellow inmates on death row in 1985 before he could be executed.

 Early life

 Much of Williams' early life is shrouded in mystery.
-During an interview on death row, he said that he was born somewhere outside of the United States in 1949, the second of six children of a father serving in the Army.
+Prison records showed his birthdate as October 5, 1948, and his birthplace as Louisiana.
+However, during an interview on death row, Williams said that he was born somewhere outside of the United States.
+He was the fifth oldest of four sisters and six brothers of a father serving in the United States Army.
+By 1981, prison records showed both his parents were dead.
 Williams claimed that he saw little of his father when he was young, as the elder Williams was serving in Korea.
-However, but after the war ended, he returned and the family moved to Louisiana.
-Williams claimed that he entered high school in a town called "Newardton", a presumably fictitious location as no records of such a place existing in the state have been located.
-After moving to Southern California, he finished high school and supposedly spent a year and a half in college studying psychology, but again, he refused to disclose the exact location.
+However, after the war ended, he returned, and the family moved to Louisiana.
+Williams claimed that he entered high school in a town called "Newardton", a presumably fictitious location, as no records of such a place existing in the state have been located.
+After moving to Southern California, Williams finished high school and supposedly spent a year and a half in college studying psychology, but again, he refused to disclose the exact location.
 During the 1970s, he drifted around various parts of the country before permanently settling in Chicago, Illinois.
+Prison records listed Williams' birthplace as "Newardton", Louisiana.
+However, the Louisiana Historical Society confirmed no such place ever existed in Louisiana, with The Memphis Press-Scimitar reporting that Williams' most likely place of birth was New Orleans.